Find out if Voice is the Next Big Thing in Marketing and What are the Best Ways to Leverage it!

 How Loud Will Voice Search be?

 While some predict an amazing growth of voice search, others are more skeptic.
 There’s definitely a certain amount of hype involved and some statistics should be taken with a grain of salt, however, it’s clear that the volume of voice search is on the rise.
 Whether we’re talking about mobile or smart speakers, it’s clear that users are getting more comfortable using voice assistants (eMarketer 2018).
-As Siri (Apple), Google assistant, Alexa (Amazon), Cortana (Microsoft), and the rest become the normal part of our everyday lives (no one scratches their heads when you talk to your phone or watch or other smart devices anymore), the question of how to leverage this for advertising becomes more urgent.
+As Siri (Apple), Google assistant, Alexa (Amazon), Cortana (Microsoft), and the rest become a normal part of our everyday lives (no one scratches their heads when you talk to your phone or watch or other smart devices anymore), the question of how to leverage this for advertising becomes more urgent.

 The next generation or the one after it will eventually be the decision makers, so it’s not about doing voice search marketing right now, but being ready for all steps of this innovation as they hit.
 Getting ready for it actually doesn’t need to take away from the current marketing strategies you’re implementing.
 The changes that some brands are already undertaking make sense and will help position them even if voice search doesn’t live up to its sometimes-glorified predictions.
 Here are the steps you can take right now without leaning too much into it.